 After lunch, which took a few more reminders to finish, Remus was working on his artwork.
 “That looks wonderful, Remus.”
 Hope said glancing up from the Daily Prophet to admire her son’s drawing.
 “Are you going to sign it?”

 With an eager nod, Remus rummaged through his crayon box for the right color.
 It was pink which caused his mum to grin.
 “R, for red cap!
 E, for erumpent!
 M, for mermaid!
 U, for unicorn!
 S, for sphinx!”
 Lyall had taught Remus to spell his name by teaching him about the magical creatures that shared letters with his name.
 At the thought of her husband, Hope glanced at the clock anxiously.
 The day was half over then he’d be home.
 “Is that good, Mum?
+Remus’ voice rang out.

 Returning her thoughts to Remus, Hope nodded.
 “Very good, dear.”
-While Remus’ handwriting was uneven and in pink crayon, it was very good for a child his age.
+While Remus’ handwriting was uneven and in pink crayon, it was very nice work for a child his age.
 “Ready to go to the post office?”
 Hope looked around, Remus was already pulling on his wellies.
 “Socks, Remus.”
 Hope gently reminded him.
 Remus pulled off his boot and ran to his room for socks.

 Truth or lies?

 Truth – “Grandma Howell doesn’t use owls, love.”
 Remus fell into silence once again.
 The expression on his face was one of deep thought.
-On a child it was darling if not humorous.
+On a child it was darling, if not humorous.
 Arriving at the post office, Hope asked Remus if he wanted to put the card in the post for her.

 “Yes!”
 Remus took the card and stood on his tiptoes to open the mail slot.
 Once the card was gone, Remus looked around for more to do.